streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 1. Wait for GitHub to set up your codespace.

    It can take several minutes to fully initialize your codespace.
-After you see the Visual Studio Code editor in your codespace, it can take several minutes to install Python and start the Streamlit server.
-When complete, you will see a split screen view with a code editor on the left and a running app on the right.
+After the Visual Studio Code editor appears in your codespace, it can take several minutes to install Python and start the Streamlit server.
+When complete, a split screen view displays a code editor on the left and a running app on the right.
 The code editor opens two tabs by default: the repository's readme file and the app's entrypoint file.

    <div style={{ maxWidth: '90%', margin: 'auto' }}>
    <Image alt="Your new GitHub Codespace" src="/images/streamlit-community-cloud/deploy-template-blank-codespace.png" />